CodeCoachJS/.github/profile/README.md

 **You will find instructions in the README.md** files of each of these projects as well as additonal challenges like recording a video of a difficult concept.
 You'd be surprised how much you will learn from recording yourself attempting to explain something you think you know 😉.

-**Please reach out over Slack when (not if) you run into issues or are stuck.**

 If you find an issue or have a suggestion to improve a challenge please email me at brianjeney83@gmail.com or simply make a pull request.

 **Good luck and happy coding!**

 ---

-## Your First Tasks

----

-1. Join the `#members-only` channel on Slack
-2. Join the `#course-updates` channel on Slack

-These repos are updated fairly often for bug fixes, additional challenges and videos and those updates are alerted in the `#course-updates` channel
+**These repos are updated fairly often for bug fixes, additional challenges and videos and those updates are alerted via email but please make sure to do a `git pull` when working on these repos to ensure you have the most up to date version.**

 ---